 Callywith College Support for Students on Mainstream Programmes

-Callywith College offers a wide range of support options for all students.
+Callywith College is a Mainstream 16-19 Further Education setting that offers a wide range of support options for all students enrolled on our level 2, Level 3 or A Level Programmes.
 Our Learning Support Team and Special Educational Needs and Disabilities Coordinator (SENDCo) can work with a young person prior to their application all the way through to the end of their studies here.

 The Learning Support Team and Lecturing Staff aim to provide each student with the skills and support they need to access learning effectively and in turn reach their full potential.

-Our support offering includes: full-time in class support where applicable; 1:1 Mathematics, English and Study Skills support opportunities; mentoring; attendance guidance; Student Services; assistive software and much more.
+Our support offering includes: full-time in-class support where applicable; 1:1 Study Skills support opportunities; mentoring; attendance guidance; Student Services; Progress Mentoring, assistive software and much more.

 Who to contact